intel-lab-lkp/linux/Documentation/i2c/i2c-stub.rst

 SMBus block commands must be written to configure an SMBus command for SMBus block operations.
 Writes can be partial.
 Block read commands always return the number of bytes selected with the largest write so far.

+Support for I2C transactions using the I2C_RDWR ioctl must also be explicitly enabled by setting I2C_FUNC_I2C (0x00000001) in the functionality parameter.
+When enabled, the message data is written to and read from the beginning of a buffer, that is separate from the SMBus commands.

 The typical use-case is like this: